Access key links:

 Providers of training and development can use the results to help shape provision to need in their locality or their specialist areas;

-The UK Commission’s Employer Perspectives Survey (UKCEPS)
+Employer Perspectives Survey 2010